shaivipandey/eas503-notes/chapters/01/getting_started.md

 # Getting Started

-- Objectives
+## Objectives

-  - To understand what is a computer
+- To understand what a computer is.
-  - To understand what is a program
+- To understand what a program is.
-  - To understand what is a programming language
+- To understand what a programming language is.
-  - To learn about the features of Python
+- To learn about the features of Python.
-  - To begin using Python
+- To begin using Python.

 ## Computers

-- A modern computer can be defined as "a machine that **stores** and **manipulates** information under the control of a **changeable program**."
+- A modern computer can be defined as 'a machine that **stores** and **manipulates** information under the control of an **changeable program**.'
-  - **manipulation** means to transform information into new, useful forms, and then store, output, or display information for our interpretation.
+  - **Manipulation** means transforming information into new, useful forms, and then storing, outputting, or displaying information for our interpretation.
   - **Examples**:
-      - Find students with the highest and lowest GPA
+    - Find students with the highest and lowest GPA.
-      - Find patients whose stay in a hospital was more than 15 days
+    - Find patients whose stay in a hospital was more than 15 days.
-      - Sort the monthly sales of a bakery to determine which months have the highest sales
+    - Sort the monthly sales of a bakery to determine which months have the highest sales.
-      - Classify a cancer case as benign or malignant based on diagnostic measurements
+    - Classify a cancer case as benign or malignant based on diagnostic measurements.
-      - Predict house prices based on historical data
+    - Predict house prices based on historical data.

 ## What is a Program?

-- A computer program is a detailed step-by-step set of instructions telling a computer exactly what to do
+- A computer program is a detailed, step-by-step set of instructions that precisely tells a computer what to do.
-- If we **change** the program, then the computer performs a different sequence of actions and hence, performs a different task.
+- If we **change** the program, the computer performs a different sequence of actions, resulting in the execution of a distinct task.
-- A program is written in terms of a few basic operations that its reader already understands.
-Using these few basic operations, you can "teach" a computer new operations by defining them in terms of the basic operations.
+- A program is composed of a few fundamental operations that its reader already comprehends.
+By utilizing these basic operations, you can introduce new operations to a computer by defining them in relation to the foundational ones.
-  - **Example**: Computers understand addition and division operators, which are basic mathematical operators.
-You can teach the computer to calculate the average using the addition and division operators by instructing the computer to add all the numbers in a sequence and divide by the sequence size.
+  - **Example**: Computers comprehend basic mathematical operators such as addition and division.
+You can instruct the computer to calculate the average using these operators by guiding it to add all numbers in a sequence and then divide by the sequence size.
-  - **Example**: You can then combine the new average operation with other operations to create more operations.
-It is a lot like creating life by putting atoms together to make proteins and then combining proteins to build cells, combining cells to make organs, and combining organs to make a creature.
+  - **Example**: Subsequently, you can integrate the newly created average operation with other functions to generate additional operations.
+This process is akin to constructing life, where atoms are assembled to form proteins, proteins are combined to construct cells, cells are organized into organs, and organs are assembled to create a living creature.
 - Defining new operations and combining them to do useful things is the heart and soul of programming.
-- Every computer is just a machine for executing (carrying out) programs.
+- Every computer is essentially a machine designed to execute (carry out) programs.
-- Software (programs) rules the hardware (the physical machines), and the software determines what any computer can do.
-Without software, computers would be expensive paperweights.
-The process of creating software is called programming.
+- Software (programs) governs the hardware (physical machines), and it is the software that dictates the capabilities of any computer.
+Without software, computers would be nothing more than costly paperweights.
+The act of crafting software is referred to as programming.

 ## What is a Programming Language?